 That is part of why I lived in Cheltenham during 2008-14.
 After five years back with my family in Payneham, I'm anticipating something of a gap year from paid work, so I'm looking at where to spend this year.

-It turns out that these are the ten most disadvantaged suburbs in Adelaide (2016 census, Index of Disadvantage): Elizabeth South1First by a wide margin, Elizabeth South is home to the recently-closed Holden factory., Elizabeth Grove, Davoren Park, Elizabeth North, Elizabeth Vale, Smithfield Plains, Elizabeth Park, Elizabeth Downs, Elizabeth East and Elizabeth.
+It turns out that these are the ten most disadvantaged suburbs in Adelaide (2016 census, Index of Disadvantage): Elizabeth South1First by a wide margin, Elizabeth South is home to the Holden factory (which has closed since the census)., Elizabeth Grove, Davoren Park, Elizabeth North, Elizabeth Vale, Smithfield Plains, Elizabeth Park, Elizabeth Downs, Elizabeth East and Elizabeth.
 Combined population of 37,000.

 Yes, these ten suburbs forming one contiguous block, each rank as more disadvantaged than any individual suburb in the Salisbury, Parks and Noarlunga areas.
 So this became my area of interest.
 I decided I'd like to live there for a while.
 I visited a lot of the churches, building connections, hoping to meet someone I could share a house with and while I was at it, being a kind of student of church and mission.
 Some readers may have met me as I've done this tour.